Skip to content

 If you're buying minerals in the Permian, Q1 data suggests three things.
 First, Reeves County is mature — prices are high and competition is fierce.
 You're paying a premium for proven production.
 Second, Ward County is emerging as the next hotspot — permits are leading the way, and mineral prices haven't caught up yet.
 Third, operators are drilling longer laterals in established areas, which means existing mineral owners are seeing increased production without new surface disturbance.

-The permit tracker updates daily.
-If you're not monitoring new filings in your AOI, you're making acquisition decisions with stale information.
+The permit tracker updates daily, so monitoring new filings in your AOI keeps your acquisition decisions current.

 Get the weekly digest

-Industry insights and product updates for mineral acquisition professionals.
+Industry insights and product updates for oil & gas acquisition professionals.

 Subscribe